romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

     - Lab: Environment Setup
     - Lab: Initialize Environment

-*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.
-Workshop activities included in this lab will be executed both locally on the instance using Enterprise Manager Command Line Interface (EMCLI) or Rest APIs, and the Enterprise Manager console (browser)
+*Note*: This lab environment is pre-configured with Enterprise Manager Cloud Control Release 24ai and Oracle Database 19.26 as the Management Repository.
+You can perform the workshop activities using the Enterprise Manager Console (via browser), or locally through the Enterprise Manager Command Line Interface (EMCLI) and REST APIs.

 ## Task 1: Assess patch recommendation and create gold image

-In this task, you will review patch recommendations for existing gold images and create a new version based on those recommendations.
+In this task, you will use the Fleet Maintenance Hub to review patch recommendations for existing gold images and create a new version based on those recommendations.

-1. Login to Enterprise Manager as user - emadmin.
-Copy and paste or type in the following username and password credentials into the fields.
+1. Log in to Enterprise Manager using the emadmin user account.
+Enter the provided username and password into the respective fields, either by typing them manually or copying and pasting.

     ```